 In the fall of 1871, a Congressional Commission and a delegation of Kaw Indians selected the northeast portion of the former Osage holdings as a future home for the Kaw Indians.
 Chief Washungah, or Washunga, both spellings are correct, led 516 Kaw Indians from Council Grove, Kansas, to the 100,000 acres set aside for the Kaw Reservation.

 The old settlement of Washungah, named for Chief Washungah, is located on project lands.
 It was the site for the Kaw Agency, Kaw Cemetery, and a trading post.
 Included among its buildings were a boarding school dormitory, infirmary, the superintendent's home and the school which later became the Kaw Council House.
-The council house has been moved to higher ground, and reconstructed, stone by stone, and is now listed on the National Register of Historic Places.
+When construction on Kaw Lake began, the council house has been moved to higher ground, and reconstructed, stone by stone, and is now listed on the National Register of Historic Places.
 The Kaw Cemetery was also relocated to a higher elevation and is now located near the city of Newkirk, Oklahoma.

 Other points of historical interest located near the project are the famed "Pioneer Woman" statue and museum, and the Marland Mansion, both of which are located in Ponca City.
 Also located seven miles southwest of Ponca City is the site of the once sprawling famous 101 Ranch "White House".
 This was once one of the worlds largest ranches and was often visited by Presidents and Kings and the rich and famous from all points of the world.